sylhare/sylhare.github.io/_drafts/README.md

 ### Code Reviews
 #### Code Climate
-IT will give a rating to you repository (pyhton, javascript, jave) based on general code rules (duplication of code, display, ...).
+IT will give a rating to you repository (python, javascript, java) based on general code rules (duplication of code, display, ...).
 A good way to improve your coding style.
 Dashboard available here: [https://codeclimate.com/dashboard](https://codeclimate.com/dashboard)

 #### QuantifiedCode
-Check for python errors and convention mistake on Pyhton.
+Check for python errors and convention mistake on Python.
 Plus gives some insights on how to correct them.
 Easy to use.
 It's based on [pyLint](https://www.pylint.org/) and PEP8 style guide corrections.

 Automated code review and repair for Python: [https://github.com/integrations/quantifiedcode](https://github.com/integrations/quantifiedcode)